chandy619/osticket-prereqs/README.md

 <img width="362" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/598017c5-0111-45fa-934e-4db8231a0c7a">
 </p>
 <p>
-3. Create new PHP Directory in C Drive, Download and Unzip- Create a directory (new folder) for PHP on your Windows VM's C drive.
+3. Create new PHP Folder in C Drive, Download, and Unzip- Create a directory (new folder) for PHP on your Windows VM's C drive.
 This folder will be used to store the files from the 'PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip)' installation file.
 Therefore, after creating the folder, download the file and extract its contents into the new C:\PHP folder.
 </p>
 <br />